Avcx/TechDegree-Project-4-OOP-Game-Show-App/README.md

  <h2>Additonal information:</h2>

  <p>The game choses a random phrase at the beginning of each game.
 It makes sure that the same phrase doesn't get chosen two times in a row.
 The keyboard functionality of the game also checks to make sure the only keys detected are actual letters.
-Additionally, it checks to make sure the game is in play before it starts accepting input.</p>
+Additionally, it checks to make sure the game is in play before it starts accepting input.
+The game also gives the player a second and a bit to see the completed phrases before displaying the game over screen.</p>

  ---